 |Nova Southeastern University||1,231||$30,900|

-Choosing an Accredited Master’s in Education Degree Program
+How Do You Choose an Accredited Master’s in Education Degree Program?

-When choosing an online education master’s program one thing to weigh is accreditation.
-Accreditation is voluntary and happens at a regional, national and sometimes program level.
+When you are choosing an online education master’s program, one thing to weigh is accreditation.
+Accreditation is voluntary and happens at a regional, national and sometimes, program level.
 Remember, accreditation involves a set of standards set in place by the accreditor.
 These aim to ensure the quality of schools, departments and their programs.

-Many schools with regional accreditation offer online master’s degrees in education.
+You will find that many schools with regional accreditation offer online M.A.’s in education.
 Studying at one of these schools may enable you to get federal aid.
 It also lets employers and state license boards know your school is reputable.
 Since a school needs to show it improves, accreditation status lasts for a set period of time.
-Then the school must apply again to the accrediting agency for another review.
+Then, the school must apply again to the accrediting agency for another review.

-Most accreditors keep a current database so you can check where a school stands in this process.
+Usually, accreditors keep a current database.
+This is so you can check where a school stands in the process.
 Reviews usually take place every 7 to 10 years.

-Going beyond the school’s accreditation, there’s another quality measures in place.
-This applies to individual programs in already accredited schools.
+Beyond the school’s accreditation, there’s another quality measure in place.
+You will find it applies to individual programs in already accredited schools.

-Program accreditation speaks to curriculum standards.
-What skills, ethics and knowledge students take away.
-Whether these are enough to get them workforce ready.
+What is program accreditation?
+It speaks to curriculum standards.
+The skills, ethics and knowledge students take away.
+Are they enough to get you, as a student, workforce ready?

 Top Salaries by State for Principals